PundiAI/pundi-docs/pundi-aifx/deploying-on-fxcore-evm/connect-wallet-to-dapps/connect-using-fxwallet-wallet-connect.md

 1. Click on 'Connect Wallet' or 'Connect to a wallet'.
 Other Dapps will have similar buttons for the user to connect their wallet to start using the application.
 2. Select 'WalletConnect'
 3. A QR code will appear
-4. Open f(x)Wallet, and click on the blue button at the bottom.
+4. Open Pundi Wallet, and click on the blue button at the bottom.
 5. Select 'Scan'
 6. Scan the QR code
 7. The wallet will show it is connecting for a brief moment